What is “Bad Faith” in Personal Injury Cases?

-During a personal injury case, you might hear your attorney reference the term “Bad Faith”.
+During a personal injury case, you might hear your attorney reference the term “bad faith”.
 Understanding what that exactly means is important and should be explained to you.
-“Bad Faith” occurs in a personal injury case when an insurance company violates its responsibilities to their customers.
-People buy car insurance so they are protected, but there are occasions when an insurance company will practice deceptively and not act in good faith.
+“Bad faith” occurs in a personal injury case when an insurance company violates its responsibilities to its customers.
+People buy car insurance so they can protect their property.
+But, there are occasions when an insurance company will practice deceptively and not act in good faith.
+Under these circumstances, you would be able to file a bad faith claim against your insurance company.

 As injury attorneys with over 30 years of experience, we have seen our fair share of “Bad Faith” cases.
-An insurance company has a duty to protect its insured from an excess judgment when under all of the circumstances the insurance company could and should have done so had it acted fairly and honestly, and with due regard, for the interests of its insured.
+An insurance company has a duty to protect its insured from an excess judgment.
+This is called their “good faith duty.”

 This good faith duty imposed on an insurance company includes, among other things, the following: